Curriculum

 In keeping with the multidisciplinary orientation of training at the Child Study Center, trainees may receive supervision from professionals from varied disciplines.
 Currently, each intern receives approximately 3 hours of individual supervision by a psychologist each week.

-A psychologist supervises ongoing treatment and evaluation of children and families seen through Outpatient Clinical Services.
+A psychologist supervises ongoing treatment and evaluation of children and families seen through our Clinical Services.
 For psychological assessment, interns are assigned two clinical psychology supervisors.
 An additional supervisor is provided for each specialty area.

 During the postdoctoral year, fellows electing to continue seeing a child or family in treatment through outpatient clinical services may do so.
 Additional supervisors are assigned for all of the second year clinical placements.